Alpha, New Jersey

 Alpha is a borough in Warren County, in the U.S. state of New Jersey.
-As of the 2020 United States census, the borough's population was 2,328, a decrease of 41 (−1.7%) from the 2,369 enumerated at the 2010 census, which in turn reflected a decline of 113 (−4.6%) from the 2,482 counted at the 2000 census.
+As of the 2020 United States census, the borough's population was 2,328, a decrease of 41 (−1.7%) from the 2010 census count of 2,369, which in turn reflected a decline of 113 (−4.6%) from the 2,482 counted in the 2000 census.

 Alpha was incorporated as a borough from portions of Pohatcong Township by an act of the New Jersey Legislature passed on June 26, 1911, and signed by Governor Woodrow Wilson, based on the results of a referendum held on May 31, 1911.
 The borough was named for the Alpha Cement Works.

 History

 Formally known as Vulcanite, Alpha was incorporated on June 26, 1911, but its history can be traced back to a much earlier date.
 At the time of the Great Blizzard of 1888, there were only seven houses in what is now the corporate limits of Alpha.
 The exact date on which the first house in Alpha is uncertain.
 One of the first homes in the community was a two-room log cabin constructed by the Pursel family beside an old Indian Trail on the former property of the Vulcanite Portland Cement Company, now New Brunswick Avenue.

 Less than two years after incorporating, the community obtained a continuation of the streetcar line from Phillipsburg and electric street lights were installed.